Manteca Pedestrian Accident Lawyer

 The high volume of pedestrians and vehicles in the city means a higher percentage chance of a severe collision occurring; in many instances, it is the motorist's fault.
 Many drivers get distracted while texting or talking on their cell phones.
 They may also be traveling at a speed more than the posted limit.
 Distracted or reckless drivers might fail to stop at a stop sign or yield at a crosswalk.
 When these careless actions occur, pedestrians suffer.Debilitating Common Pedestrian Injuries

 When a pedestrian is hit by a motorist, they absorb the full force of the collision.
 They have no protection like an airbag or steel crumple zones.
 This means their injuries are usually quite severe.
 Some common injuries suffered in these types of collisions include:

-If you or a loved one suffered a serious injury in a collision with a vehicle, you may be able to pursue financial compensation for your harms and losses.
-These damages include your medical expenses, lost income, mental anguish, emotional distress, and so forth.
+If you or a loved one suffered a severe injury in a collision with a vehicle, you might be able to pursue financial compensation for your harm and losses.
+These damages include medical expenses, lost income, mental anguish, emotional distress, etc.

-When a collision occurs and someone is seriously injured, it does not mean that the injured party will collect a multimillion-dollar settlement or jury verdict.
-The reality is that the amount an injured claimant can reasonably expect to recover depends largely on the amount of available insurance coverage, both under the at-fault driver's policy and your own policy.
+When a collision occurs and someone is seriously injured, it does not mean the injured party will collect a multimillion-dollar settlement or jury verdict.
+The amount an injured claimant can reasonably expect to recover depends primarily on the insurance coverage under the at-fault driver's and your own policies.Health Insurance

-I’m Ed Smith, a Manteca Pedestrian Accident Lawyer.
-I have been helping injured people in the Manteca and Northern California community in their time of need for over thirty years.
-If you or someone you love has been hurt in an accident because of the negligence of another party, please call me today at (209) 227-1931 or (800) 404-5400 for free and friendly advice with no obligation.
-I can also be reached online at www.AutoAccident.com.
+We have been helping injured people in the Manteca and Northern California communities in their time of need since 1982.
+If you or someone you love has been hurt in an accident because of the negligence of another party, please call us today at (209) 227-1931 or (800) 404-5400 for free and friendly advice with no obligation.
+We can also be reached online at www.AutoAccident.com.

-You can find some of my past Verdicts and Settlements here.
+You can find some of our Verdicts and Settlements here.